Phone: (925) 687-9961

 4. If tenants are not provided with any keys by the owner, they will need to purchase replacements from the Association.

 1. This means that if you as an owner have key fobs which you do not give to your tenant, and the tenant purchases new key fobs, the key fobs belonging to the owner will be deactivated permanently.
 In summary, it is easiest for all involved if owners give all keys over to the tenants once the lease has been signed.
+The keys are linked to the property address, not a specific person.

 WHAT TO DO IF A CURRENT TENANT IS MOVING OUT

 If your tenant is moving out and a new tenant is moving in, you do not need to obtain approval from the HOA again to rent out your unit.
+This approval will carry over to all future tenants, so long as the homeowner does not move back into the property or cease renting the unit at any time.

 However, you do need to fill out a new Tenant Information & Key Deposit Form to ensure that all of your information is up to date.
 This will also allow incoming tenants to purchase replacement keys, if needed.